 With Application Acceleration, you can:

-- Create advanced rules in Rules Engine for HTTP request and response phases.
+- Create advanced rules in Rules Engine for the request and response phases.

 - Customize cache policies for dynamic content based on cookies or query strings through the Advanced Cache Key.

 - Customize CDN cache TTL to values under 60 seconds.